oracle/odpi/doc/src/functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **lob** [IN] -- a reference to the LOB from which the chunk size is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **size** [OUT] -- a pointer to the chunk size, in bytes, which will be populated when this function completes successfully.